 Its UNESCO World Heritage Old Town, stunning Venetian architecture, kumquat liqueur (unique to Corfu), ginger beer, and being the greenest of all the Greek islands.

 Corfu is a lush, welcoming island with a capital city that feels like an open-air museum.
-It is the perfect blend of relaxation and culture — walkable enough for a casual stroll, yet rich enough to fill a full day ashore.
+Few cruise stops manage this combination as naturally: walkable enough for a genuinely relaxed morning, yet rich enough in history and scenery to fill a full day without effort.